Description

 Affected Systems

 All Linux kernel builds running on LoongArch processors that have not yet incorporated the recent commit adding the spectre boundary to the syscall dispatch path are impacted.
 The affected products are all variants of the Linux kernel on LoongArch architecture.
-Specific version numbers are not disclosed in the advisory; the change is referenced in the kernel source revisions linked in the advisory.
+Specific version numbers are not disclosed in the kernel source revisions linked in the advisory.
 Therefore any LoongArch-based kernel older than those commits is vulnerable.

 Risk and Exploitability

+The CVSS score of 5.5 indicates a moderate severity level.
 The vulnerability is a local flaw that can be triggered by any user‑space program on the same machine.
-EPSS data is not available, and the flaw is not listed in CISA KEV, indicating that no known large‑scale exploitation has been observed yet.
+The EPSS score is < 1%, and the flaw is not listed in CISA KEV, indicating that no known large‑scale exploitation has been observed yet.
 The lack of bounds checking allows an attacker to read arbitrary kernel memory, which could aid further privilege escalation.
 Because the attack requires local execution and no remote code execution path is present, the overall risk is moderate, but remediation is still strongly advised.

 Remediation